yomorun/y3-codec-golang/explainer.md

 ## Proposed solutions

 `Y3`'s scenario is to deal with real-time stream processing under persistent connection, so the user gives the raw stream to `Y3`, and then tells `Y3` to observe the key. `Y3` starts the parsing operation after taking over the raw stream.
-When the key is observed, `Y3` will decode the value in specified type and trigger callback function.
+When the key is observed, `Y3` will decode the value in specified type and trigger a callback function.

+`Y3` describes the object as a set of `TLV` structures.
+When decoding packets, it can know earlier whether the current T is the observed key, and determine whether to jump to the next set of TLV structures directly, without unnecessary decoding operations on unobserved packets, so `Y3` can improve the decoding efficiency and resource utilization.

 Core interfaces include:

 - **Marshal** serializes the user's data according to the `Y3`'s encoding rules.
-- **Subscribe** observes the `key` which the user specified.
+- **Subscribe** observes the `key` which is specified by user.
-- **OnObserve** triggers the callback function while the is observed by `Y3`.
+- **OnObserve** triggers the callback function while the key is observed by `Y3`.

 ## Examples

 ### 1. The data source is a batch of JSON (including concerned and unconcerned data).
-These data need to be encoded by 'Y3' and transported to the receiver by streaming, such as `YoMo flow`.
+These data need to be encoded by 'Y3' and transported to the receiver by streaming, such as [yomo-flow](https://yomo.run/flow).
 The receiver observes the concerned data and processes it

 #### Encode data